lobaro/iot/docs/firmware/app-nrf9160-wmbus/introduction.md

 All meter telegrams are received "as is", e.g. encrypted or plain over the air.
 Only the always readable telegram header information is parsed for internal filtering and deduplication.
 Parsing and decryption of such raw metering data happens in the backend, e.g. in the Lobaro head end system or any other connected system.
-Lobaro offers a standalone [REST API](https://www.mbus.org) for raw wireless M-BUS telegrams parsing.
+Lobaro offers a standalone [REST API (www.mbus.org)](https://www.mbus.org) for raw (wireless) M-BUS telegrams parsing which can be licensed.
 :::

 ### Daily Status Message

+Once a day the firmware sends a status message.
+This allows for reaching the device, e.g. for changing the configuration, at least once a day independent of the configured regular scan interval (see above).
+This status message contains information on many vital parameters of the gateway.

-* Upload status telegram normally at midnight 0:00h (UTC+0)
+* Upload status telegram normally at midnight **0:00h (UTC+0)**
-    * Solar-powered hardware variants: noon 12:00h (UTC+0)
+    * Solar-powered hardware variants: noon **12:00h (UTC+0)**
-* Upload remaining telegrams in memory, if any
+* Upload remaining telegrams in memory, if any failures happened during previous attempts.
-* Sleep till next `listenCron` or status telegram upload.
+* Sleep till next `listenCron` or next days status telegram.